doublep/logview/README.md

 Since there is no standard log file format, Logview mode has to try and guess how the log file it operates on is formatted.
-It does so by trying to parse the very first line of the file against various submodes it has.
+It does so by trying to parse the first few lines of the file against various submodes it has defined.

 If it succeeds in guessing, you will see major mode specifed as ‘Logview/...’ in the modeline, where the second part is the submode